 Investment Objective.
-This investment option seeks to provide a moderate long-term rate of return primarily through current income.
+This investment option seeks to provide preservation of capital along with a moderate rate of return.

 Investment Strategy.
-This investment option invests in mutual funds that invest primarily in debt securities.
+This investment option invests in a diversified mix of fixed income mutual funds and a funding agreement.

 • U.S. Large-Cap Stock Index Option